 MFT_OWNERDRAW) style for its controls, including menus, which means that the application itself handles drawing the control, rather than the operating system.
 The controls drawn by the application are called owner-drawn.
 In general, owner-drawn menu items may have no caption and their contents can be arbitrary.

 If a menu item is owner-drawn, TestComplete identifies it by its numerical adjective - index.
-This means that TestComplete records actions with owner-drawn menu items using their indexes.When writing test scripts or keyword tests manually, you should also specify such menu items by indexes (see Addressing Menu Items).
+This means that TestComplete records actions with owner-drawn menu items using their indexes.When writing test scripts or keyword tests manually, you should also specify such menu items by indexes (see Addressing Menu Items in Desktop Windows Applications).
 For example:

 To determine whether a menu item is owner-drawn, you can explore the application in the Object Browser and check the